JohnSnowLabs/spark-nlp-workshop/tutorials/Certification_Trainings/Healthcare/databricks_notebooks/readme.md

-Databricks notebooks with Spark NLP JSL 2.5.1
+Databricks Spark NLP Healthcare notebooks have been updated to latest release v2.7.0 (03.11.2020)

-# Warning !

-Please mind that the Databricks notebooks are not updated to latest release (Spark NLP JSL 2.5.5) yet, and some of the pretrained models & pipelines might be outdated.
-At the moment, we are doing our best to update these notebooks and finalize in a few days.